JohnDoRight/JohnDoRight.github.io/_pages/about.md

 My hobbies inlcude: guitar, learned how to do barre chords over a year ago!
 (Note: Barre chords are the hardest chords to do and require using your index finger to 'bar' all the strings); dancing, both solo and ballroom; and more!

-Friends, colleagues, and former students comment my explanations are helpful and thorough, so I can teach too.
+Friends, colleagues, and former students comment my presentations and explanations are helpful and thorough.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.